macelik/moswamanual/docs/source/results.rst

 Short Summary
 -------------

-You will be directed to short summary report page once the analysis is done.
+You will be directed to a short summary report page once the analysis is done.
 Additionally, the same report is provided as .html file in the stand alone version.
-At the top of this report a brief statistical summary is reported to the user, including;
+At the top of the report would be a brief statistical summary reported to the user, including;

   * The input alignment length
   * The highest support for a position